CHUht/Hangout_Recommendations_Back_End/README.md

 ### Database management

-You can also directely visit the manipulate the database using the `*management.py` scripts in database_management??? folder.
+You can also directely visit the manipulate the database using the `*management.py` scripts [DataManagements](https://github.com/CHUht/Hangout_Recommendations_Back_End/tree/master/DataManagements).
 All methods in it are already well commented and we've also prepared some test case for you.

 ## License